htm-community/nupic.audio/SpeechRecognition/README.md

 ## Network setup

-Spoken digit speech is first encoded (using the Cochlea or Frequency encoder), and sparse distributed representations (SDR) are passed into a Spatial Encoder (SP).
+Spoken digit speech is first encoded (using the Cochlea or Frequency encoder), and sparse distributed representations (SDR) are passed into a Spatial Pooler (SP).

 The output of the SP is an array of active column indices that is passed into a Temporal Memory (TM).

 The output of the TM is an array of active cells that is passed into the SDR Classifier (CL).
 Which outputs 1-step ahead classification predictions for each digit shown to the network.

 Below are links to further information on the HTM parts used within training and testing.